The Infrastructure Bill Presents a Skilled Trades Opportunity — and a Challenge

 Creating jobs is just the first step in the process.

-“Without a jobs training program, we won’t be able to prepare workers to fill them,” said Anthony P. Carnevale, director of Georgetown’s CEW.
+“Without a jobs training program, we won’t be able to prepare workers” to meet the newly created demand, said Anthony P. Carnevale, director of Georgetown’s CEW.

 Unlike past infrastructure plans, this proposal includes provisions to support the hiring, training and retention of thousands of skilled workers.
 But to be deemed a success, the funding must connect workers with job-specific short-term training.

-Smith notes that there are already partnerships and programs in place — earn and learn programs and not-for-profit programs — that are doing a good job of reaching the people who need these programs the most.
-Community colleges exist in many communities, creating learning opportunities close to home.
+Nicole Smith, a CEW research professor and chief economist who spoke to SkillPointe, notes that there are already partnerships and programs in place — earn and learn programs and not-for-profit programs — that are doing a good job of reaching the people who need these programs the most.
+Community colleges in many communities create learning opportunities close to home.

 “A lot of the people who might want to engage in these programs are lower-income people,” Smith says.
 “That’s why changes to Pell Grant eligibility is so important … to make sure that these grants are available to more people.”